 One final note on micro-caps.

-Historically, micro-caps have performed incredibly well, but the most liquid micro-caps have performed poorly.
+Historically, micro-caps have performed incredibly well, but most liquid micro-caps have performed poorly.
 See the data below.

 Remember this statistic when you are tempted to chase the next high-flying micro-cap!